eosdis-nasa/earthdata-pub-dashboard/CONTRIBUTING.md

 If you want to submit your own contributions, follow these steps:

-- Fork the EDPub Forms repo
+- Fork the EDPub repo
 - Create a new branch from the branch you'd like to contribute to
 - If an issue doesn't already exist, submit one (see above)
 - [Create a pull request](https://github.com/eosdis-nasa/earthdata-pub-dashboard/pulls)